-As the temperatures rise and visitors flock to the park, the coolness of the water tempts people towards it.
 The appearance of the river can be deceptive.
 The Potomac often looks calm on the surface.
 What is not visible are downward moving currents that can pull a human being or dog down to the bottom.

 Your safety is your responsibility.

 News Report: Hear from volunteers, fire and rescue personnel, park rangers, and survivors, who spoke at the press conference on May 22nd, about river safety.

 From the Washington Post: an interactive article on river currents and why people drown in the Potomac at Great Falls.
 There is also a feature article on the factors that cause drownings, and an interview with a survivor.

 People used to ride a trolley to visit Great Falls Park.
 Dancing, a dinner at the inn, a walk down a lover's lane, and viewing the falls at night were all favorite activities.